vn17/Advances-in-Deep-Learning/README.md

 python3 bundle.py homework [YOUR UT ID]
 ```

+Delete any old checkpoints from your homework directory to keep the model size below 50MB.

 Submit the zip file on Canvas.
-Please note that the maximum file size our grader accepts is **20MB**.
+Please note that the maximum file size our grader accepts is **50MB**.
 Please keep your solution compact.
 Please double-check that your zip file was properly created, by grading it again:

 ```bash